samuelcolvin/harrier/README.md

 ## TODO

-* partial rebuilds
-* test coverage, server test
 * deal with jinja master templates which shouldn't be copied - frontmatter?
+* proper usage trial
 * hash name extension
+* test coverage, server test
 * watch mode as well as serve
 * support testing - what can we test?
 * html tidy